MapsterMapper/Mapster/README.md

 * Improved error messages that help you find configuration errors
 * Conditional mapping
 * Assembly scanning for custom mappers
+* Strict modes to err if types or members are not explicity mapped (implicit/forgiving mapping is the default).

 ###Examples